xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 You will see a screen with 2 tab sections, **SET UP FILTERS** and **SMART FILTER SELECTION FOR SEARCH**.
 ![cloudfilters-1.png]({{site.baseurl}}/attachments/ref_25POvGjV/cloudfilters-1.png)

-The section **SET UP FILTERS** is the one where you will do the general setup of your filters.
-This section contains filters generated automatically based on all the product attributes, tags and vendors defined in your store.
+The section **SET UP FILTERS** is where you will do the general setup of your filters to be applied store wide.
+This section provides a list of filters generated automatically based on all the product attributes, tags and vendors defined in your store.
 You can enable/disable any filters and change the filter settings:

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![filter-settings-1.png]({{site.baseurl}}/attachments/ref_25POvGjV/filter-settings-1.png)</div>